|

 He turned towards his other apprentice.
 Annael?

-The younger elf was standing, some hundred feet ahead, one hand
+The younger elf was standing, some hundred feet ahead of him,

-resting on the trunk of a living cedar, staring down at the ground
+one hand resting on the trunk of a living cedar, staring down

 Annael!
 I shall not tell you again!
 Using his staff